2003 Saturn ION 1 from North America - Comments

 28th Apr 2006, 09:45

-We purchased our 2003 Ion 2 in June of 2003.
-In April, 2006, at only 42,200 miles and out of warranty, we noticed a rattling noise coming from the front so we had it checked at the Saturn dealership where it was purchased.
-The Service Manager there stated the sway bar bushings were bad as were the stabilizer links, they should be replaced even though neither were representative of safety issues... just noise issues, and would cost $400+ to correct.
-In addition, we were told the tires were 'cupping' meaning a wheel alignment was in order -- for another $95.00.
-We were both surprised to learn of the bushings/links problem at only 42k miles because these were never a problem with any of our other cars (either Toyota or Honda).
-We did not elect at that time to have the Dealer make these repairs.
+We were both surprised to learn of the bushings/links problem at only 42k miles, because these were never a problem with any of our other cars (either Toyota or Honda).
+We did not elect at that time to have the dealer make these repairs.
 I took the car to a mechanic friend who explained to me what tire cupping is.
 He said the tires were fine.
 He also asked if the car was 'pulling' to the left or right while driving; and I said "no".
 Having heard that, he told me an alignment was not necessary.
 Another $95 saved!

 Today, April 28, 2006, the car would not start at all from the "get go".
-After tapping what we thought was the starter, the engined turned over and we took it to our mechanic friend.
-He checked the starter and determined a solenoid was bad -- already-- and that only the left front stabilizer link was bad and the bushings were OK.
+After tapping what we thought was the starter, the engine turned over and we took it to our mechanic friend.
+He checked the starter and determined a solenoid was bad -- already -- and that only the left front stabilizer link was bad and the bushings were OK.
 Since we only have this one car, we told our mechanic friend (not the dealership) to get replace the entire starter rather than just the solenoid to just to play it safe.
 We also told our friend to replace the one stabilizer link.
 It is just our luck the car is now out of warranty -- but that's not saying the starter would have been covered anyways by the warranty.

-I also noticed this past week that the Cruise Control is now making a funny noise when it is engaged and disengaged.
-From a posting on www.complaints.com, I learned from a 2004 Saturn Ion 2 owner that his Cruise started making a funny noise in September 2004 (he had just bought the car in January, 2004), the dealer said the Cruise was OK at that time, but then by April 2005 the cruise had to be replaced.
+I also noticed this past week that the cruise control is now making a funny noise when it is engaged and disengaged.
+From a posting on www.complaints.com, I learned from a 2004 Saturn Ion 2 owner that his cruise started making a funny noise in September 2004 (he had just bought the car in January, 2004), the dealer said the cruise was OK at that time, but then by April 2005 the cruise had to be replaced.

 Needless to say, we are both EXTREMELY DISAPPOINTED with the poor quality of the Saturn's components.
 It seems too many things are going bad too soon or will be going bad way before they should.
 We purchased the Saturn in lieu of a Japanese car in an attempt to support American car manufacturing.
-This was the first and only American car I purchased since 1976 and it will probably be the last.
+This was the first and only American car I purchased since 1976, and it will probably be the last.

 15th May 2006, 09:26